Migrant deaths linked to EU operations by NGO

 The EU’s “reckless” way of trying to curb Central Mediterranean migration has helped to make this year one of the deadliest on record, Amnesty International has said.

-An EU naval operation, Sophia, has destroyed so many of the human smugglers’ wooden boats, that huge numbers of people are now being put on less safe rubber dinghies instead, the international, UK-based NGO said.
+An EU naval operation, Sophia, has destroyed so many of the smugglers’ wooden boats that higher numbers of people were now being put on less safe rubber dinghies instead, the international, UK-based NGO said.

 “The use of large wooden boats drastically decreased, to be replaced by rubber boats (676 in 2015 and 1,094 in 2016),” Amnesty’s report, out on Thursday (5 July), said.